-With two locations, one on Queen and University, one at King and University and the other on Yonge Street, IQ Office Suites are the perfect spaces for startups.
-Their well appointed coworking spaces including private offices, hot desks, conference rooms, lounge areas and reception.
+With three locations, one on Queen and University, one at King and University and the other on Yonge Street, IQ Office Suites are the perfect spaces for startups.
+Their well appointed coworking spaces include private offices, hot desks, conference rooms, lounge areas and reception.

 Fold is a coworking space specifically geared for architects and designers.
-The custom built desks allow for a large personal work space, they have their very own sample and resource library, laser printer, mixed use spaces and heated floors.
+The custom built desks allow for a large personal work space, and they have their very own sample and resource library, laser printer, mixed use spaces and heated floors.